 Online Forensic Accounting Degree Programs

 The Ross College of Business at Franklin University offers a bachelor’s degree in Forensic Accounting with a focus on fraud prevention and detection that will prepare students for several different accounting certifications.
-There is a four-year program open to students without a degree or a subsequent degree program for students who already have transfer credit or a bachelor’s degree.
-It is also possible to complete a minor in a related area, such as business forensics or performance management.
-All the classes are available online or you can combine online classes with on-campus classes at several Midwest locations.
+There is a four-year program open to students without a degree as well as a subsequent degree program for students who already have transfer credit or a bachelor’s degree.
+It is possible on either track to complete a minor in a related area, such as business forensics or performance management.
+All classes are available online or you can combine online classes with on-campus classes at several Midwest locations.
 To prepare students for the workplace, the degree requirements include a simulation exercise whereby students examine case study records for issues and problems as part of an investigation team.

 The online Bachelor of Science degree in Forensic Accounting and Fraud Examination from Southern New Hampshire University teaches students the fundamentals of accounting as well as specialized knowledge that will help them detect fraud and criminal activity in a variety of work settings, including government, law enforcement, and the private sector.
-This degree is designed for students without previous college experience as general education and business courses account for over half the overall requirements.
+This degree is designed for students without previous college experience as general education and business courses account for over half of the overall requirements.
 All classes are available online with round-the-clock access to course materials so students can study whenever it is convenient.
-The accounting undergraduate degrees at SNHU were recently recognized as some of the most affordable in the country by the Affordable Colleges Foundation and additional discounts are available for active-duty service members and their spouses.
 SNHU also offers Master of Business Administration, International Master of Business Administration, and Master of Science degrees in Forensic Accounting online.

 Forensic Accounting Job Description

-Forensic accountants are investigators, but not in the traditional sense.
-Instead, they are usually focused on white collar criminals and organized crime and use advanced accounting techniques to detect fraud and malfeasance in corporations or to track down evidence to prove allegations of corruption.
+Forensic accountants are often found working as criminal investigators, but not in the traditional sense.
+Instead, they are usually focused on white-collar criminals and organized crime and use advanced accounting techniques to detect fraud and malfeasance in corporations or to track down evidence to prove allegations of corruption.
 Their specialized skill set helps them to find employment with a variety of agencies in the public and private sectors.

 Forensic accountants commonly work with law enforcement agencies to examine financial records for evidence of fraud.
 They are employed by the FBI, IRS, and other agencies at the local, state, and federal levels.
 In addition to investigating money laundering and corruption, forensic accountants may be asked to appear as expert witnesses in trials and explain their findings in layman’s terms.
 They may also serve as consultants in civil cases regarding contract disputes or in high-value divorce cases.

 The need for forensic accountants in public and private sector organizations is growing, so graduates will be well prepared to find work in a variety of financial roles.
-Other careers you can get with a forensic accounting degree include:
+Careers you can get with a forensic accounting degree include:

 - CIA Analyst